realiti4/alpha-zero-general/README.md

+#### - This repo experiments with single-player mcts, and speed improvements over original repo with multiprocessing etc.

 # Alpha Zero General (any game, any framework!)

 A simplified, highly flexible, commented and (hopefully) easy to understand implementation of self-play based reinforcement learning based on the AlphaGo Zero paper (Silver et al).
 It is designed to be easy to adopt for any two-player turn-based adversarial game and any deep learning framework of your choice.
 A sample implementation has been provided for the game of Othello in PyTorch, Keras, TensorFlow and Chainer.
 An accompanying tutorial can be found [here](http://web.stanford.edu/~surag/posts/alphazero.html).
 We also have implementations for GoBang and TicTacToe.